rafserqui/STEGL2-Materials/README.md

 I also have replicated in R the materials prepared by [Julieta Caunedo](https://www.julietacaunedo.com/) for Lecture 2.
 Her repo can be access [here](https://github.com/julicaunedo/STEG_Lecture2).

-This is just a compilation for personal use.

 ## Links to Videos

 - [Lecture 1](https://www.youtube.com/watch?v=rY6GZ8065xM)